revolunet/JSbooks/README.md

 If you find a nice ebook about Javascript, feel free to fork JSBooks and add it in a few steps :

-- Paste the informations onto the JSON file.
+- Paste the informations into the JSON file.
 - Please include a .png file for the cover : less than 100Ko.
 - Make a pull request.